masonschmidt/SoftEngProj1/README.md

 Click the Select from drop-down list at the top of the page. click on new project on top right corner

-give it a project name and click create
+Give it a project name and click Create

-open cloud shell and activate cloud shell
+Open cloud shell and activate cloud shell

-in the shell do the following commands:
+In the shell do the following commands:
 ~~~
 git clone https://github.com/GoogleCloudPlatform/appengine-try-java
 ~~~
 ~~~
-cd cd appengine-try-java
+cd appengine-try-java
 nano /src/main/java/myapp/DemoServlet.java
 ~~~